timo-reymann/github-action-marp-gh-page/README.md

 - You have one or no asset folder
 - Export as HTML must be running
 - GitHub Pages enabled for the repo
-- One presentation per repo
+- One presentation per repo: `index.md`

 ## Usage